supervisely-ecosystem/mark-segments-on-synced-videos-2/README.md

 4. **Step 2** It is needed to select left and right video by clicking on corresponding buttons in videos table.
 5. Once videos are selected press `SHOW ALL SEGMENTS` button to preview and manage existing segments.
 6. Press `START SEGMENTS TAGGING` button to start tagging, i.e. create or delete tags segments.
-7. On videos table at **Step 2** there is also column `STATUS` that helps to navigate what videos are finished and what are in progress (press `MARK VIDEOS AS DONE` button).
+7. On videos table at **Step 2** there is also column `STATUS` that helps to navigate which videos are finished and which are in progress (press `MARK VIDEOS AS DONE` button).
 8. **Step 3** Press `EDIT` button on segments table to manage attributes of selected segment.
 9. **Step 4** Change and save segment attributes (press `SAVE` button).
 10. Stop the app manually.